saisha-r/Portfolio/README.md

 ## Demo

-Here is a [demo](https://youtu.be/1ovBBDLfGm0) I made about keyboard shortcuts in IPython Shell.
+Here is a [demo](https://youtu.be/1ovBBDLfGm0) I made about keyboard shortcuts in CoCalc.

 Questions?
 Feel free to email me at [saisha@dal.ca](mailto:saisha@dal.ca).